How to create color palettes

 1. Theory

-To begin with, we must know that there are three color models, RGB, RYB and CMYK.
-In our case we will talk about the RYB model because we plan to imitate the analog process using the "Mix Colors" tool, this function can help us make the color choosing process more intuitive.
-This model is based on the mixing of colors through light, the primary colors are red, blue and green; By mixing these three colors we can obtain the final color spectrum.
-We will use this model because it also works for cell phone screens and computers, which is why it is used to work on digital media.
+To start, we must know that there are three color models: RGB, RYB, and CMYK.
+In our case, we will talk about the RYB model because we plan to imitate the analog process using the *"Mix colors" tool.
+This function can help us make the color selection process more intuitive.
+This model is based on mixing colors through light.
+The primary colors are red, blue, and green.
+By mixing these three colors, we can obtain the final color spectrum.
+We will use this model because it also works for cell phone and computer screens, which is why it is used to work on digital media.

-If you look, you will notice that the model that Clip Studio uses is CMYK for its color wheel and this is due to how digital devices process colors, but that will not be a problem, that is why we are learning the color theory, with this knowledge we can have total control of color.
+If you look closely, you will notice that the model that Clip Studio uses is CMYK for its color wheel, and this is due to how digital devices process colors.
+But that will not be a problem.
+That is why we are learning color theory.
+With this knowledge, we will be able to have total mastery of color.

 • PRIMARY COLORS

-Primary colors are those that cannot be obtained through mixtures with other colors.
-By mixing them, secondary colors can be obtained and finally, by mixing primary colors with secondary colors, tertiary colors can be obtained.
-For the RYB model the primary colors are yellow, red and blue.
+Primary colors are those that cannot be obtained by mixing them with other colors.
+By mixing them, secondary colors can be obtained, and finally, by mixing primary colors with secondary colors, tertiary colors can be obtained.
+For the RYB model, the primary colors are yellow, red, and blue.

-As read in the previous paragraph, secondary colors are the result of the combination of primary colors with each other.
+As you read in the previous paragraph, secondary colors are the result of combining primary colors with each other.

 The combination of yellow and red results in the color orange.